Global Payments • UX Enhancement • Leadership • Prototype

 Execution Oversight

-Delivered high-fidelity prototypes and partnered with engineers to ensure smooth handoff and accurate build of the new experience.
+Delivered high-fidelity prototypes and partnered with engineers for accurate implementation.

 Before the Glow Up